 Chances are, at some point during your pregnancy you were asked, “How on earth can you raise a baby in New York City?”
 Or, more to the point (and one of my personal favorites): “What, are you crazy?”
-Ah, people and their unsolicited opinions.
+Ah, people and their unsolicited opinions about parenting.

 Thankfully, once I became pregnant, it was like a whole new world of NYC presented itself to me.
 All of a sudden, I started noticing the large number of strollers I passed on the street.
 I began reading and frequenting Parents and Big City Moms and becoming familiar with organizations like MommyBites.
 I started writing a blog Baby Meets City to put all those feelings I was having about becoming a parent in NYC out there for the world to read (or my mother and a few friends, anyway).

 Put simply, life changes with Day 1 of your pregnancy.
-And, in my experience, living in the great state of Manhattan adds an additional spin to the adventure that is new mommy-hood.
+And, in my experience, living in Manhattan adds an additional spin to the adventure that is new mommy-hood.

-5 things I discovered about parenting in NYC
+5 Things I Discovered about Having a Baby in NYC

 1. You’re Up Early

 Having a baby means you’re up early.
 Which means going to NYC brunch is actually breakfast.
-But that’s okay because you’ll likely have a very good table and no wait to get in the door (this does not count if you live on the Upper West Side, however, as everyone else is in the same boat as you).
+But that’s okay because you’ll likely have a very good table and no wait to get in the door (this does not count if you’re an Upper West Side mom, however, as everyone else in the neighborhood is in the same boat as you).

 2. Walking down the street is different with a baby